scheron/bot-doc/assets/en/api.md

 ## Portfolio Field Change History <Anchor :ids="['portfolio-history']"/>

+On the website, these methods are used to display information in the [Portfolios historical chart](interface.md#portfolios_historical_chart) widget and can only be used if history saving is enabled for a specific portfolio.

 In this section, a field value `v` equal to `-9007199254740992` (i.e. `-(1 << 53)`)  is treated as "missing value" and will not be displayed in the web interface or on charts.

 ### Subscribe to Individual Portfolio Fields